arso-project/sonar/README.md

 The repo is structured as a monorepo of different packages (that are interdependent at several points).

 * **[sonar-dat](sonar-dat/README.md)** it the core module.
-It manages *islands*, which are our notion of "a group of feeds*.
-Each island has a [kappa-record-db](https://github.com/arso-project/kappa-record-db) that's plugged into a search index through [sonar-tantivy](https://github.com/arso-project/sonar-tantivy).
-Each island has also a list of associated [hyperdrives](https://github.com/mafintosh/hyperdrive).
+It manages *groups*, which are our notion of "a group of feeds*.
+Each group has a [kappa-record-db](https://github.com/arso-project/kappa-record-db) that's plugged into a search index through [sonar-tantivy](https://github.com/arso-project/sonar-tantivy).
+Each group has also a list of associated [hyperdrives](https://github.com/mafintosh/hyperdrive).

 * **[sonar-server](sonar-server/README.md)** provides a REST style HTTP api that's used both by the CLI and the UI to access and manage the data in sonar-dat.